-When discussing the process of remastering the Nathan Drake Collection, Arne had the following to say,
+While discussing the process of remastering the Nathan Drake Collection, Meyer had the following to say:

 The way that our shaders are rigged to everything, the way that our tools work, it’s very hard for someone to take that out of house and end up with the same results we do inside the studio, especially if they are using different tools, it won’t look the same at the end of the day.”

 GT: Bluepoint is the best in the business, when you’re doing an HD Remaster do you go to them or do they come to you?
 How does that relationship work?, I’d imagine they’re pretty busy.

 Arne Meyer: “I think they’re pretty busy, I think people probably reach out to them a lot.
 In this case, this was sort of like love at first sight for both of us, they really love the Uncharted series.
 We thought they were really great as we’re trying to find who could do the remastered series, we worked with Mass Media on the Jak HD Series, Bluepoint are obviously people we know that do this.